dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 let res1 =
     result.BindReturn(result.MergeSources(resultValue1, resultValue2, resultValue3), fun (a,b,c) -> a + b - c)
 ```
-Through the addition of a `Bind3Return` method the computation can be reduced to
+Through the addition of a `Bind3Return` method (i.e. `Result.map3`) the computation can be reduced to
 ```fsharp
 result.Bind3Return(resultValue1, resultValue2, resultValue3, fun a b c -> a + b - c)
 ```